alamhubb/ovsjs/README.md

 }
 ```

----

-## Advanced Usage

 ### Component Definition

-Use the `view` keyword to define reusable components:
+Use the `view` soft keyword to define reusable components:

 ```javascript
 // Define component